Skip to Content

 Spring (March–May): Still lovely, and things ease up a bit.
 You’ll deal with spring breakers in March, but April and early May are arguably the best time to go.
 Warm enough to swim, cool enough to explore.

 Summer (June–August): Humid.
 Thunderstorms roll in most afternoons.
 But prices drop and there’s still plenty to do.
-If you can handle sweating through your t-shirt, it’s a budget-friendly time to visit.
+If you can handle sweating through your t-shirt, it’s a great time to visit Miami on a budget.

 Fall (September–November): Hurricane season.
 It doesn’t always mean trouble, but travel insurance is smart during this window.
 Late October through November can be surprisingly great—cooler temps, fewer tourists, and pre-holiday calm.